 The Institute for Policy Research (IPR) is an interdisciplinary public policy research institute founded in 1968 at Northwestern University.
 Our mission is to stimulate and support excellent social science research on significant public policy issues and to disseminate the findings widely—to students, scholars, policymakers, and the public.

 As part of Northwestern University, IPR comes under the Office for Research, but it also works closely with other schools and departments, in particular, the School of Education and Social Policy, the Weinberg College of Arts and Sciences, the School of Law, Feinberg School of Medicine, and the Kellogg School of Management, among others.

-Currently, IPR counts 42 faculty fellows and 87 faculty associates, together with research associates, visiting scholars, postdoctoral fellows, and graduate research assistants.
+Currently, IPR counts 42 faculty fellows and 88 faculty associates, together with research associates, visiting scholars, postdoctoral fellows, and undergraduate and graduate research assistants.
 They are drawn largely from sociology, political science, economics, education and social policy, communications, and management.
 Scholars, students, and staff organize and participate in research projects, seminars, conferences, policy research briefings, and workshops.